 We can help by:

-- Finding out if you are claiming the benefits you are entitled to
+- Finding out if you're claiming the benefits you're entitled to.

 - Looking at your debt options.

 Pam was previously a Welfare Rights Officer at the local authority helping people claim benefits and challenge poor decisions.
 She became a Money Advisor after taking a secondment to the role from her then job as an Income Officer with the Group.

 In total, she has 23 years’ experience in welfare rights work.